cochranfilms/CourseCreatorAcademy/docs/TESTING-GUIDE.md

 - View your purchase history
 - See order details and receipts

-**Onboarding Tab (for Creators Who Want to Sell):**
+**Onboarding Tab (for Creators Who Want to Sell or Receive Job Payments):**
-- Connect your Stripe account to sell items in the marketplace
+- Connect your Stripe account to:
+  - Sell items in the marketplace
+  - Receive payments when hired for jobs
+  - Hire applicants (you need it to pay them)
 - Click **"Connect Stripe"** to start the onboarding process
 - **Use fake test data** in Stripe's form:
   - Business information: Any fake business name